Los Angeles County Gives Go-Ahead For TV & Film Production To Resume, Releases Coronavirus Guidelines

 Social distancing needs to be incorporated extensively, both for filming and for live audiences, and all talking should be minimized as much as possible.
 When face masks cannot be used, actors are expected to stay at least eight feet apart from one another.

 The new guidelines impact other components of filming too.
-For example, there cannot be any craft services buffets for now.
+For example, there cannot be any catered buffets on set — for now.

 The Los Angeles Times detailed that regular, periodic testing needs to be implemented for both the cast and crew.
 If anyone tests positive for COVID-19, people who had been within six feet of that person for longer than 15 minutes may need to be quarantined.